gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/discussions/dataset-unification.md

 Pros:
 - Fully unified API, just one API to learn, however the difference in API between `SpectrumDataset` and `MapDataset` will be small anyway...
-- Possibility to handle PSF and morphology containment correction
+- Possibility to handle PSF and morphology containment correction "on the fly" if a PSF an spatial model are defined
 - Reduced maintenance effort
+- One would likely remove the `SpectrumDatasetMaker` as well...

 Cons: